amaelkady/SRConED/README.md

 Notes:
 -----------
 The current database explorer executable (SRConED-Explorer.exe) is only available for Windows-based machines.
 After installation, the software need to be opened directly from the installation directory.

+This database is being updated on a regular basis.
+Fork this repository to make sure you recieve all updates.